The kaon off-shell generalized parton distributions and transverse momentum dependent parton distributions: The off-shell GPDs

-when the skewness parameter $\xi=0$, the function $H^u(x,0,0,p^2,p^2)$ vanishes in the region where $x\in [-1,0]$.
-In contrast, for the region where $x\in [0,1]$, this off-shell PDF of the $u$ quark in kaons differs from that of pions as described in the NJL model~\cite{Zhang:2021shm,Zhang:2025xtn}.
+when the skewness parameter $\xi=0$, the function $H^u(x,0,0,p^2,p^2)$ vanishes for $x\in [-1,0]$.
+In contrast, for $x\in [0,1]$, the off-shell PDF of the $u$-quark in the kaon differs from that in the pion, as described in the NJL model~\cite{Zhang:2021shm,Zhang:2025xtn}.

-In Fig. \ref{offshellpdf}, we present the diagram of the off-shell \( u \) quark PDF.
-It is evident that when \( p^2 = 0 \) and \( p^2 = m_K^2 \), the lines are nearly straight.
-As \( p^2 \) increases, particularly in the context of an off-shell kaon, a more pronounced dependence on \( x \) emerges.
-The NJL model effectively describes low-energy properties within QCD.
-At high values of \( Q^2 \), however, evolution becomes necessary; consequently, the dependence on \( x \) will vary as a result of this evolution.
-Different from the pion PDF, the position of \( x \) corresponding to the maximum value of the function has shifted to a region where \( x \) is less than $0.5$.
+Thus far, we have analyzed off-shell effects in GPDs.
+We now turn to the off-shell behavior of the normalization factor given in Equation~(\ref{qmcc})~\cite{Shastry:2023fnc}.
+When \( p^2 \neq m_K^2 \), the value of \( Z_K \) changes accordingly.
+Several representative values of \( Z_K \) for different choices of \( p^2 \) are listed in Table~\ref{tb2}.